The different seasons

 Storm Petrel Species

-New Zealand, White-faced and Wilson’s Storm Petrel
+New Zealand Storm Petrel, White-faced Storm Petrel and Wilson’s Storm Petrel

 Prion Species